SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 10. __Load balancer__ can relay the response message to __API gateway__.
 11. Mark can view the booking landing page with __Map view__ after receiving response from __API gateway__.
 12. __Content Delivery Network(CDN)__ can be used to cache the map data.
 It can help us to __reduce latency__ and __high availability__ of the service.
-13. To __avoid network data usage__ overhead due to redundant download of map data by drivers, we can setup __SQLite caching__ layer on front-end client side.
+13. To __avoid network data usage__ overhead due to redundant download of map data by drivers, we can setup __SQLite caching__ layer on front-end system (client side).
 So that __in-memory cache__ update can happen only if the server map data changes.

 ### HLD :View ETA